maidsafe/temp_safe_network/README.md

 Once you have your network running you can simply run `cargo test --release`.
 This will run _all_ tests in `sn`.

-> Note: if you're running in the root directory, either `cd sn` before running tests or inclide `-p safe_network` in the cargo command to target _only_ that package.
+> Note: if you're running in the root directory, either `cd sn_node` before running tests or include `-p sn_node` in the cargo command to target _only_ `sn_node`.
 Otherwise you'll be running tests from _all_ crates, including sn_api and sn_cli.
-Eg: `cargo test --release -p safe_network`
+Eg: `cargo test --release -p sn_node`

-In general it can be useful to scope your test running, eg `cargo test --release client_api` will run _only_ the client tests.
-Or perhaps you want to ignore `proptests` as they can be quite long: `cargo test --release client_api --skip proptest`
+In general it can be useful to scope your test running, eg `cargo test --release client` will run _only_ the client tests.
+Or perhaps you want to ignore `proptests` as they can be quite long: `cargo test --release client --skip proptest`